 To be considered for the dental assisting class, students must be college ready and all remediation must be completed.
 Once all documents are received and remediation completed, if necessary, the application is complete and the student is either placed into the class or on the alternate list.

 There is no application deadline for dental assisting.
-Applications for that fall classes end on August 15 and on August 16 we are taking applications for the following year.
+Applications for the fall classes end on August 15.
+Applications submitted on or after August 16 will be for the following year.

 This program of study includes special program fees beyond current tuition and college fees.